najwarahali/najwarahali/README.md

 Web developer and designer
 --------------------------

-1 sur 1 820 I'm addictif to a lifelong learning that’s why I choose to read something new everyday related to my domain .
+I'm addictif to a lifelong learning that’s why I choose to read something new everyday related to my domain .
 I could say that it is a personal commitment for self-improvement.
 I will try to practice a daily continuous learning.
 This how I can achieve my dream.
 So, I have been learning coding for 2 years .Then, I started my career as UI-UX graphic designer.
 Currently, I learn Front End development .
 Next , I will learn Back End development.

 * 🌍  I'm based in Morocco
 * 🖥️  See my portfolio at [Myportfolio as a Designer](http://www.behance.net/nicety__design)